-Investigation of possible transmission of non-bacterial transfusion-transmitted infection
+Investigation of possible infection transmission

 If a patient is suspected of having possible non-bacterial transfusion-transmitted infection, the case will be investigated by NHSBTclinicians working within microbiology services.

 Secure fax: 0208 957 2884